azsaeed/AzS-Netscan/README.md

 # About

-The AzS - NetScan v1.0 is an open source application to scan network state of selected hosts.
+The AzSa - NetScan v1.0 is an open source application to scan network state of selected hosts.
 Currently you can scan which hosts are online or which ports are open or closed.

 The Application use the python nmap module to scan the network.